 - IC-7410 (done)

 Behind the scenes, in the code, we are working on the following:

 - Totally revamped startup sequence, allowing rig changes on the fly and better rig discovery (done)

 - Spectrum and waterfall to a separate class, allowing multiple scope displays and also “scopeless” mode for rigs without this feature

-- Moving audio from qt to rtaudio for better performance on all platforms
+- Support for three audio backends (qt audio, rtaudio, and portaudio) for better performance on all platforms (done)